dnl0037/SentimentAnalysisClassification/README.md

-# Machine Learning with Python - From Linear Models to Deep Learning
+# Sentiment Analysis - Coding Classification algorithms from scratch

 This project is part of the "Machine Learning with Python - From Linear Models to Deep Learning" course offered by MIT.